Beta (motorcycle manufacturer)

 Beta is an Italian motorcycle manufacturer, specialising in off-road motorcycles.
-Beta are best known for their popular observed trials bikes.
+Beta is best known for their popular trials bikes.
 In 2005, they launched a range of enduro motorcycles using KTM engines.
 In 2010 they launched the new RR series, with a new engine made in-house.
 Beta motorcycles have been used by world trials champions such as Jordi Tarrés, Dougie Lampkin, Albert Cabestany and Enduro riders Steve Holcombe and Brad Freeman.
 Production in 2018 was expected to be in excess of 20,000 motorcycles, ranging in size from 50 cc to 480 cc.